 by Sean Curiel, on Jan 13, 2020 6:00:00 AM

 As every new year begins, software becomes a more integral part of our daily lives.
 It's only logical that the prevalence of security threats are equally increasing.
-Ransomware specifically causes millions of dollars in damage and massive disruption to business.
+Ransomware and malware infection specifically causes millions of dollars in damage and massive disruption to business.

 For businesses that suddenly face this type of cyber-extortion to access their data, the effects can be catastrophic and often business-ending.
 Even if a business is able to recover from data loss or downtime, far more remains at risk.
 There is damage to reputation, customer relationships, legal repercussions and more to consider.
 This makes ransomware education all the more crucial.